Keshto Mukherjee

 He used to share a very good relation with the iconic director Ritwik Ghatak and had very tiny but important roles in the maestro's films such as the trickster in Bari Theke Paliye, the madman in Ajantrik or character roles in Nagarik and Jukti Takko Aar Gappo.

 Family and personal life

-Keshto Mukherjee was married to Shobha Mukherjee, and they had two sons, Ashok Mukherjee and Babloo Mukherjee.
-His Younger Son Ashok Mukherjee Died in Road Accident.
+Keshto Mukherjee was married to Chaaya Mukherjee, and they had two sons, Indrajit Mukherjee (Babloo Mukherjee) and Ranjit Mukherjee.
+Ranjit Mukherjee died in a traffic accident.

+Relationship with alcohol

+Keshto Mukherjee specialised in comic drunkard roles in Hindi films.
+Though he was famous for his drunkard typecast role in Hindi films, he was a teetotaler throughout his life.